Update of the phase-shift analysis of the low-energy $\pi N$ data: Modelling of the - and -wave -matrix elements

 An important step was next taken.
-The EM corrections (which must be applied to the phase shifts and to the partial-wave amplitudes on the way to the evaluation of the observables) were obtained in an iterative procedure involving two stages: a) fits of the ETH model to the modern data and b) numerical solution of the relativised Schr\"odinger equations containing the sum of an EM and an effective hadronic potential.
-A few iteration steps sufficed in achieving the convergence of the EM corrections.
-The newly obtained EM corrections \cite{gmorw1,gmorw2} replaced (in all subsequent PSAs) those of the NORDITA works \cite{nord0,nord1,nord2}, which had been used in this programme throughout the 1990s.
-The PSA of the DB$_{+/-}$ with the new EM corrections, also featuring a minimisation function which allows for the (controlled, i.e., regulated by the reported or assigned normalisation uncertainty of each data set) floating (see Section \ref{sec:MF}) of the input data sets, was performed in Ref.~\cite{mworg}.
+The EM corrections (which must be applied to the phase shifts and to the partial-wave amplitudes on the way to the evaluation of the observables) were obtained in an iterative procedure comprising two stages: a) fits of the ETH model to the modern data and b) the numerical solution of relativised Schr{\"o}dinger equations containing EM and effective hadronic potentials.
+A few iteration steps sufficed to achieve convergence of the EM corrections.
+The newly obtained EM corrections \cite{Gashi2001a,Gashi2001b} replaced (in our subsequent PSAs) those of the NORDITA group \cite{Tromborg1976,Tromborg1977,Tromborg1978}.
+An upgraded PSA of the DB$_{+/-}$ with the EM corrections of Refs.~\cite{Gashi2001a,Gashi2001b}, also featuring the use of the Arndt-Roper minimisation function \cite{Arndt1972}, was presented in Ref.~\cite{Matsinos2006}.

-A number of issues were addressed in a series of more recent papers.
-A new PSA was performed in Ref.~\cite{mr1}, using updated values of the physical constants and improving on Ref.~\cite{mworg} in two ways: a) only \emph{one} test for the acceptance of each input data set was performed in Ref.~\cite{mr1} (on the basis of the contribution of that data set to the overall $\chi^2_{\rm min}$) and b) a more stringent acceptance criterion was adopted in the statistical tests, namely the use of the p-value~\footnote{It is casual to refer to p-values in the statistical hypothesis testing in most domains of basic or applied research in Economics, Psychology, Biology, Medical Physics, etc.} threshold $\mathrm{p}_{\rm min}$ which is associated with $2.5 \sigma$ effects in the normal distribution.
-The new $\mathrm{p}_{\rm min}$ value is approximately equal to $1.24 \cdot 10^{-2}$, i.e., slightly exceeding $1.00 \cdot 10^{-2}$, the threshold regarded by most statisticians as the outset of statistical significance.
-The isospin invariance in the $\pi N$ interaction was revisited in Ref.~\cite{mr3}; the results were found compatible with those reported in earlier works \cite{m1,mworg}.
+A number of subjects were addressed in more recent papers.
+A new PSA was performed in Ref.~\cite{Matsinos2012}, improving on Ref.~\cite{Matsinos2006} in regard to two issues: a) only one test for the acceptance of each dataset was performed in Ref.~\cite{Matsinos2012} (on the basis of the contribution of that dataset to the overall $\chi^2_{\rm min}$) and b) a more stringent acceptance criterion was adopted in the statistical tests, namely the p-value~\footnote{The definition of the p-value will be given later on, see Eq.~(\ref{eq:EQ007}).} threshold $\mathrm{p}_{\rm min}$ which is associated with $2.5 \sigma$ effects in the normal distribution.
+That $\mathrm{p}_{\rm min}$ value is approximately equal to $1.24 \cdot 10^{-2}$, i.e., slightly exceeding $1.00 \cdot 10^{-2}$, the threshold regarded by most statisticians as the outset of statistical significance.
+The isospin invariance in the $\pi N$ interaction was revisited in Ref.~\cite{Matsinos2013a}; the results were found compatible with those reported in Refs.~\cite{Matsinos1997a,Matsinos2006}.